You can count on the fact that I am going to be here.

 Why do you think that would be?

-I think that's exactly right, me.
+I think that's exactly right.

 You know, when he goes anywhere to make a global warming appearance, you can count on it snowing.

-You can count on record low, unseasonably low temperatures to greet an Al Gore global warming uh conference.
+You can count on record low, unseasonably low temperatures to greet an Al Gore global warming conference.

-It's just it's it's it's ironically humorous.
+It's just, it's ironically humorous.

 Australia's renewable energy industry has now ground to a halt.

-Uh their investment in renewable energy has all but dried up in the first half of this year.
+Their investment in renewable energy has all but dried up in the first half of this year amid uncertainty fueled by the government's latest review of the mandatory target.

 And there's no such thing, by the way.